graphql-java/graphql-java-page/documentation/instrumentation.md

 ## Query Depth Instrumentation

-``graphql.analysis.MaxQueryDepthInstrumentation`` in an ``Instumentation`` implementation than can be used to abort a query if the total depth of the query exceeds the defined limit.
+``graphql.analysis.MaxQueryDepthInstrumentation`` in an ``Instrumentation`` implementation than can be used to abort a query if the total depth of the query exceeds the defined limit.

 ```java